Tip #836: How to Cultivate Learning

 It is unfortunate that the old university paradigm of lecturer as expert in the classroom still continues in higher education.
 Patrick T. Terenzini, Distinguished Professor of Higher Education, Emeritus, at Pennsylvania State University, has reviewed research from the past fifty years on how college affects students.
 He found that there are six characteristics that cultivate and promote learning and have nothing to do with lecturers.

-Although he is writing about higher education, his conclusions are also valid in the business world and should sound familiar.
+He is writing about higher education.
+However, his conclusions are also valid in the business world and should sound familiar.

 According to Terenzini, educationally effective learning experiences: